-Bayesian updating.
-Agents in each country combine their signal (i.e., equations (2) and (3)) with their prior knowledge of the endowment distribution to form posterior beliefs.
+Agents in each country combine their signal (i.e., Eqs.
+(2) and (3)) with their prior knowledge of the endowment distribution to form posterior beliefs.
 Agents must form posterior beliefs over two outcomes: First, they must form a belief about the endowment realization in the foreign country; we will call these first-order beliefs.
 Second, those in the home country must form beliefs about the foreign country's belief about themselves; we will call these second-order beliefs.
-Characterizing first- and second-order beliefs are sufficient to characterize optimal actions.2 given by
+Characterizing first- and second-order beliefs are sufficient to characterize optimal actions.2 where the posterior mean is a precision weighted average of the signal and unconditional mean; Φ is the standard normal distribution.
+Similarly country y's first-order belief about country x's endowment distribution is:

-To compute country x's first-order beliefs about country y's endowment distribution, note that by Bayes' law, the posterior probability distribution is normal with mean \hat{m}y and variance \hat{s}y^2 where the posterior mean is a precision weighted average of the signal and unconditional mean; Φ is the standard normal distribution.
-Similarly country y's first-order belief about county x's endowment distribution is:
+To compute country x's first-order beliefs about country y's endowment distribution, note that by Bayes' law, the posterior probability distribution is normal with mean \hat{m}y and variance \hat{s}y^2 given by